 McAllen Social Security Disability Lawyer

-Social Security Disability benefits are a great source of financial relief for those who are unable to work, but not everyone qualifies.
+Social Security Disability benefits are a great source of financial relief for those unable to work, but not everyone qualifies.
 Those suffering from short-term disabilities, for example, are not eligible for benefits, nor are individuals who have working arrangements in which they don’t pay into the Social Security system.

 Who Qualifies for SSD?